thejaminator/prompt_reward_rl/documentation/main_page.md

 #### Does duplicating the reward tokens in the prompt help?

 #### Does the location of the reward tokens in the prompt matter?

+#### Compare vs normal model trained with the same number of steps / tokens.
+To account for the fact that maybe the increased reward comes from lower entropy.
+#### Compare vs a model on pure chosen examples.
+Probably won't be better.
+But in real life you probably don't have so much human labelled examples.
+The upside of having a reward model is that you can keep having assigned rewards to new examples.
+Rather than continuing to pay for human labels.
+Also maybe have to control for temperature here.
+Since the entropy of the model affects the reward, and now the two models have been trained for different amount of tokens.

+#### Cost breakdown
+Could be useful for other researchers